Manta esperancera

-The manta esperancera is a traditional shawl worn by farmers in Tenerife, Canary Islands, Spain.

-The blanket is always beige.
+The manta esperancera is a traditional male cape worn by farmers in Tenerife, Canary Islands, Spain.
+It is always beige.
 At the bottom It has a series of alternating stripes with beige background of blue hues.

 History

 The manta esperancera originated in high, wet and wooded areas of the island of Tenerife.
-They were originally exported to England.
+They were originally wool blankets imported from England.
 Later they became used as men's field clothing.
-The Manta esperancera began in the town of La Esperanza, as this is the place where the weather made the manta esperancera the most useful.
+The manta esperancera began in the town of La Esperanza, as this is the place where the weather made the manta esperancera the most useful.